Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == H.1: Clarifications and Exceptions
 H.1.2) In set seed runs, intentional prerotation (spawning into the world rotated from the initial camera) that provides an advantage is illegal.
 Otherwise, accidental or non-advantageous prerotation will incur a penalty of 0.5 seconds.
 - H.1.2.a) Clarification: Prerotation does not count as a run's first input.
-= 1: Any% Glitchless
+= 1: Any% No Major Glitches

-== 1.1: Any% Glitchless Objective and Clarifications 1.1.1) <1.1.1> The run is considered completed once the credits sequence of the game begin after entering the exit end portal.\
+== 1.1: Any% No Major Glitches Objective and Clarifications 1.1.1) <1.1.1> The run is considered completed once the credits sequence of the game begin after entering the exit end portal.\
 #entangled[Entangled Rule(s):]\
 #entangled[1.1.1 is referenced by: ] #entangledRules((